 “Can you tell me more about this world.”

-“I would appreciate if you could help me out.”
+“I would appreciate it if you could help me out.”
 With the best girly voice that I could muster.

 “Then how are you and your grandma still here to this day?”

-“We found a way to coexist within this Forest.
+“We found a way to coexist within this forest.
 A simple doll charm that you keep on the front door to appease the angry gods.”

-I had a bit of difficult time believing that a doll charm would keep something at bay, but this world was magical in some shape or form, so it was not highly unlikely.
+I had a bit of a difficult time believing that a doll charm would keep something at bay, but this world was magical in some shape or form, so it was not highly unlikely.

-“Though it makes me wonder how you have survived when you don’t know this.”
+“It makes me wonder how you have survived when you don’t know this.”

 “The mountain!?
 You don’t mean the Solitary Mountain do you?”